Ähnlicher Stoff auf Deutsch: http://wkeim.bplaced.net/files/de_menschenrechte.htm

 these limitations are especially regrettable because economic, social and cultural rights receive

-less attention and enjoy fewer safeguards than civil and political rights in the State party.
+less attention and enjoy fewer safeguards than civil and political rights in the State party.655.
+The Committee reiterates its concern about the lack of any court decisions in which

 reference is made to the Covenant and its provisions, as indicated by the statement made by the